pkarsy/CC1101_RF/README.md

 Even then, expect some disturbance from nearby devices.
 For example some garage doors use 433.42MHz +/- unknown ppm

 Another consideration is which ISM band to use: Sould I choose 433 or 868MHz ?
 Both seem to be allowed in Europe.
 Some 868 sub-bands allow 25mW or even 500mW.
-This actually not good for us, as CC1101 can transmit only 10mW and the module will compete with higher power modules.
+This is actually not good for us, as CC1101 can transmit only 10mW and the module will compete with higher power modules.
 All theese are quite complicated, and probably 433 is a safe bet, at least for Europe.